zaknesler/blend/README.md

 Demo is available at [blend.zak.fm](https://blend.zak.fm), but it has very limited functionality.
 The database resets every hour.

+Development builds are released manually and can be downloaded [here](https://github.com/zaknesler/blend/releases).

 #### Roadmap

 - [ ] Source from any RSS feed format